f5devcentral/f5-aci-labs/docs/service_center/manage_l2l3.rst

 |

-Next click on Manage selected, Click continue
+Next click on Manage selected, you will see a pop-up with a warning.

+Click continue

 Change the VLAN to reflect the new VLAN in the form and click submit.
 In my case